HOME

 Simpler Is Better: Re-evaluation of Default Word Alignment Models in Statistical MT

-• Anup Kumar kolya, Asif Ekbal and Sivaji Bandyopadhyay.
+• Anup Kumar Kolya, Asif Ekbal and Sivaji Bandyopadhyay.

 A Supervised Machine Learning Approach for Event-Event Relation Identification